-3.6 Financial instruments
+3.7 Financial instruments

 A financial instrument is a contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
-Financial assets and financial liabilities are recognised when the company becomes a party to the contractual provisions of the instruments.
+Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the instruments.

 Financial assets and financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in profit or loss.
+Transaction costs directly attributable to the acquisition of financial assets or financial liabilities.

-3.6.1 Financial assets
+3.7.1 Financial assets

-The company classifies non-derivative financial assets into financial assets 'at fair value through profit or loss' (FVTPL), 'held-to-maturity' financial assets, 'loans and receivables' or 'available-for-sale' financial assets.
+The Company classifies non-derivative financial assets into financial assets 'at fair value through profit or loss' (FVTPL), 'held-to-maturity' financial assets, 'loans and receivables' or 'available-for-sale' financial assets.

-The company derecognises a financial asset when the contractual rights or probabilities of receiving the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows on the financial asset in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred.
-Any interest in such transferred financial assets that is created or retained by the company is recognised as a separate financial asset or liability.
+The Company derecognises a financial asset when the contractual rights or probabilities of receiving the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows on the financial asset in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred.
+Any interest in such transferred financial assets that is created or retained by the Company is recognised as a separate financial asset or liability.

-Financial assets and liabilities are offset and the net amount is presented in the statement of financial position when, and only when, the company has a legal right to offset the amounts and intends either to settle them on a net basis or to realize the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount is presented in the statement of financial position when, and only when, the Company has a legal right to offset the amounts and intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.